 Tomáš Tůma (Researcher, IBM Research)

 At Matfyz I studied computer science in the Bachelor’s and Master’s program.
 Undergraduate studies began with a number of important theoretical lectures in mathematics and computer science; in later years studies became more specialized according to our chosen direction, which in my case was primarily software development.

 In my bachelor’s thesis in the field of programming I dealt with algorithms helping give doctors enhanced visibility of blood vessels from three-dimensional CAT scan data.
 In my master’s degree I continued to specialize in Software Systems, which provides a deeper insight into software engineering.
 One of the most important experiences for me was a two-semester software project as part of a six-member team creating a prototype of a modern medical information system.
 Just as was the case for my bachelor’s thesis, we cooperated closely with a recognized medical institution and thereby gained invaluable experience – and not just of a purely technical nature.

 At the end of my master’s degree I went on a six-month internship at IBM Research in Zurich, Switzerland, where I wrote a diploma thesis investigating new compression algorithms and their applicability for measuring the performance of modern processors with multiple kernels.
 Currently I am at IBM Research, working on my doctoral thesis in an interdisciplinary area involving IT, electrical engineering and applied physics.

-Looking back (after some fifteen years after graduation), I would say that if I had to decide things all over again then I would still choose to study Computer Science at Math-Phys (and Math-Phys would win over studying at the University of Economics or Law School).
-I often like to say that Math-Phys is a university where one does not need to learn information by heart, but rather one learns to discover the underlying principles.
+Looking back (after more than twenty years after graduation in 1997), I would say that if I had to decide things all over again then I would still choose to study Computer Science at Matfyz (and Matfyz would win over studying at the University of Economics or Law School).
+I often like to say that Matfyz is a university where one does not need to learn information by heart, but rather one learns to discover the underlying principles.

 Jaroslav Gergič (Vice President of Engineering, GoodData)